-Expensive: For $20 and above, you can buy hardcover copies of lesson plan collections as well as longer, more elaborate lesson plan books with illustrations.
+For $20 and more, you can buy hardcover copies of lesson plan collections as well as longer, more elaborate lesson plan books with illustrations.

 Strive for variety.
 Many kids are visual learners, but that doesn’t mean you should avoid other modes of instruction.
 In fact, research suggests that kids do best when lessons are presented in several modalities.
 This may include kinesthetic learning, musical learning, aural learning, and social learning.

 Use the chunking strategy.
 If a learning target seems particularly daunting, break the lesson into smaller pieces that are easier for the student to digest.
 You may have to modify the lesson plan a bit to do this.

 Create a graphic organizer.
 Learning can have a big impact when a student creates a visual representation of the information.
 Play with Venn diagrams, story maps, sequence charts, and timelines.
 If you need more ideas, search for free graphic organizer templates online.

 A. It’s true that you can find some lesson plans online for free.
 Open educational resources, or OER, range from single lesson plans to entire curricula.
 But to find what you need online, you may have to spend hours digging through the internet.
 The streamlined act of spending a few dollars and receiving lesson plans in one convenient package is often worth the money.